Midterm Evaluation Report Performance

-Overview: The Dominican Republic is home to a large population of youth considered at risk of becoming perpetrators and victims of crime, violence, and other risky behaviors.
+The Dominican Republic is home to a large population of youth considered at risk for becoming perpetrators and victims of crime, violence, and other risky behaviors.
 The At-Risk Youth (ARY) Activity was designed to respond to the needs of at-risk youth with the long-term goal of implementing a sustainable, multi-disciplinary safety net for at-risk youth that also prevents crime.

 - The available evidence generally suggests that the ARY Activity had a positive effect on youth returning to and staying in school, as well as on the use of contraception during sexual activity.
 For alcohol use, the evaluation finds that although the number of individuals consuming alcohol has decreased, the extent of drinking among those who do consume alcohol is rising.